DeNepo/welcome-to-js/lesson-plans/computers-and-developers/README.md

 - 🐣 **Tracing Variables**: You can follow a program's instructions like the computer does, filling out a _trace table_ and checking your work with the [trace] button.
-- 🐥 **Commenting & Logging**: You can use comments (_static_) and `console.log`
-  (_dynamic_) to share clear and helpful information about a program with other developers.
-- 🐔 **Development vs. Production Code**: You can inspect & format sources from any web page, and you can explain why code is minified for production. (hint: devs don't need to read production code!)

 ---